sablier-labs/docs/docs/concepts/05-governance.md

 initial priority.

 Nonetheless, we believe that progressive decentralization is the most effective approach to scaling a smart contract protocol.
-Therefore, as our confidence in the protocol's scalability grows, we will incrementally decentralize its governance.
+As the protocol matures, we will decentralize its governance incrementally.